oliver-io/resistAInce_coup/README.md

 - Many of the above steps are actually multi-agent composition steps, which are feeding into one another (including AI-to-AI interactions mid-round).

 ![diagram.png](./assets/diagram.png)

+# Bugs?

+Yeah, they exist-- the AI is not perfect.
+Luckily there is conceptual boundaries drawn between the game engine and reasoning engines, and to my knowledge, it is not possible for the game state to evolve in a way that breaks the rules of The Resistance: Coup; it may be the case that speech or rationale can break the coherence of the AI agent engine's reasoning.

 # Some Notes